US-Arab Business Roundtable

-The US-Arab Business Roundtable (USABR), founded in March 1979, became a non-profit association in the early 1980s which conducted a series of conferences, workshops, trade missions and training programs at a critical juncture of history aimed at fostering regularized dialogue and improved understanding for strengthening US commercial and economic relations with Arab countries of North Africa and the Middle East.
+The US-Arab Business Roundtable (USABR), was an American initiative that became a non-profit association in the early 1980s which conducted a series of conferences, workshops, trade missions and training programs at a critical juncture of history aimed at fostering regularized dialogue and improved understanding for strengthening US commercial and economic relations with Arab countries of North Africa and the Middle East.
+The roundtable was founded in March 1979.